 This interim protocol provides guidance for using unfiltered track detection (UT) to obtain accurate and reproducible measurements of indoor radon concentrations.
 The Agency has not conducted large-scale field tests using the UT technique, and this interim protocol has been prepared with the assistance of researchers who have field experience with this method.
 As the EPA and others acquire more experience with this interim technique, the guidelines may be revised.
 Adherence to this protocol will help ensure uniformity among measurement programs and allow valid intercomparison of results.
-The investigator should also follow guidance provided by the EPA in "Protocols for Radon and Radon Decay"

-Product Measurements in Homes" (U.S. EPA 1992c) or other appropriate EPA measurement guidance documents.
+The investigator should also follow guidance provided by the EPA in "Protocols for Radon and Radon Decay Product Measurements in Homes" (U.S. EPA 1992c) or other appropriate EPA measurement guidance documents.

 This protocol covers, in general terms, the equipment, procedures, and quality control objectives to be used in performing the measurements.
 It is not meant to replace an instrument manual but, rather, provides guidelines to be incorporated into standard operating procedures by anyone providing measurement services.
-Questions about these guidelines should be directed to the U.S. Environmental Protection Agency.
+Questions about these guidelines should be addressed to the U.S. Environmental Protection Agency, Office of Radiation Programs, Radon Division (ANR-464), Problem Assessment Branch, 401 M Street, S.W., Washington, D.C., 20460.